-oracressorylungement to seriest worknow sourcorts to proteins; presents alternative solutions when making recommendations; andfor gets opinions of others, when needed. at sound decisions in resolving problems. term plans; adjusts plane, resets priorities, and reorganizes make workload effectively as new developments arties; proposes and reviews benchmarks to monitor work progress and makes adjustments as reacted; and/or is on top of all assignments.
-Usually: prioritizes assignments satisfictionity to minimize crists alkustions; shows foresign to prevent potential problems and works in contrigencies when making short, and long-lerm plans; proposes and reviews benchments to monitor work progress and makes work plan adjustments as needed; and/or follows up on sesignments.
-Unacceptably: demonstrates disorganization so that crisis alreations may artes; does not show foresight to prevent avoidable problems and does not work in contingencies when making abort- and ong-tange plans; does not propose and making abort- and make work plan adjustments as needed; review benchmarks and make work plan adjustments as needed; and/or does not follow up on assignments.
-SUPERVISION- Considently: monitors work unit progress; provides highly Genetidently: monitors work unit progress; provides highly effective direction, training, and coaching to staff that markingles effective direction, training, and coaching to staff that markingles subordinates' potentiat, and coaching to consideringly correct and procodures so that actions taken are considently correct and procodures so that actions taken are considently correct and expropriate; initiates discussions on coordinative.
-Usually: monifors work unit progress: provides adequate direction, training and coaching to start; takeahrecommends the appropriate connective and/or discipiturary action when needed; encourages conner growth for start members; and/or provides aqual opportunity/heatment in all aspects of expervision.
-Unacceptably: monitors work unit progress below expectations; fails to give enough direction.
-Itaking, and coaching to staff, evolds taking/recommending appropriate corrective and/or disciplinary actions when needed; does not sufficiently encourage career growth for staff members; and/or actions do not support an environment of equal opportunity. a, guidellines, tations by the our shifty in such that wuch that andre that check is seeks of thes, is of thes, is of thes, and of the seeks of the secks of the Usualy: follows performance appresial policies, guidelines and procedures; communicates performance expectations by the beginning of the rating period; oversess and monitors employee performance; provides mediad heb and/or training for employees with performance problems; and/or rates subordinates (or recommende ratings) objectively, en time, and en work, expectations.
-Unacceptably: faits to follow performance appreital policies, guidefines, and/or procedures; does not communicate performance supectations to subordinates by the beginning of the nating period or not at at, avoids hilling discussions with nating period or not at at, avoids hilling discussions with performance problems; rarely seeks ways to provide amployees with the and/or training; and/or does not complete or is consistently tate in completing (or recommending) subordinates' performance ratings. a budget/financial plane according to a budget/financial plane according to a; tracks and adhenes to budget such that inty problems; makes around decisions that ahows outstanding invovation in reducing butces resources and minimizes costs in butces resources and minimizes costs in Usually: prepares budget/Intencial plans according to inters/policies/deadines; tactus and adheres to budget; makes accord decisions that consider cost/beneft; shows innovation in reducing expenses; and/or machitices resources and minimizes costs in achieving objectives.
-Unacceptably: prepares budget/financial plans which do not follow refeat/policles/deadlines or contrain serious mistates; does not adequately track and/or adhere to budget such that significant problems may have occurred; makes decisions which do not adequately consider occurred?; does not show innovelion in reducing expenses; and/or does not show innovelion in reducing expenses; muclor does not by to maximize resources and/or minimize costs in achieving objectives.
-ENT Usually: Displays understanding of mission and goals of the department and/or work unit, and/or positively rehiforces, supports, and pursues the attainment of established goals.
-Unacceptably: Does not display adequate understanding of mission and goats of the department and/or work unit; and/or does not adequately reinforce, support, and/or pursue the strainment of established goats: May undemmine aupenvisor's efforts to attain mission/goats.
+MEETS EXPECTATIONS DOES NOT MEET EXPECTATIONS Usually: monitors work unit progress; provides adequate direction, training and coaching to staff; takes/recommends the appropriate corrective and/or disciplinary action when needed; encourages career growth for staff members; and/or provides equal opportunity/treatment in all aspects of supervision.
+Unacceptably: monitors work unit progress below expectations; fails to give enough direction, training, and coaching to staff; avoids taking/recommending appropriate corrective and/or disciplinary actions when needed; does not sufficiently encourage career growth for staff members; and/or actions do not support an environment of equal opportunity.
+APPRAISING SUBORDINATES- Usually: follows performance appraisal policies, guidelines and procedures; communicates performance expectations by the beginning of the rating period; oversees and monitors employee performance; provides needed help and/or training for employees with performance problems; and/or rates subordinates (or recommends ratings) objectively, on time, and on work expectations.
+Unacceptably: fails to follow performance appraisal policies, guidelines, and/or procedures; does not communicate performance expectations to subordinates by the beginning of the rating period or not at all; avoids initiating discussions with subordinates on performance problems; rarely seeks ways to provide employees with help and/or training; and/or does not complete or is consistently late in completing (or recommending) subordinates' performance ratings.
+FINANCIAL/BUDGET- Usually: prepares budget/financial plans according to rules/policies/deadlines; tracks and adheres to budget; makes sound decisions that consider cost/benefit; shows innovation in reducing expenses; and/or maximizes resources and minimizes costs in achieving objectives.
+Unacceptably: prepares budget/financial plans which do not follow rules/policies/deadlines or contain serious mistakes; does not adequately track and/or adhere to budget such that significant problems may have occurred; makes decisions which do not adequately consider cost/benefit; does not show innovation in reducing expenses; and/or does not try to maximize resources and/or minimize costs in achieving objectives.
+MISSION COMMITMENT- Usually: Displays understanding of mission and goals of the department and/or work unit; and/or positively reinforces, supports, and pursues the attainment of established goals.
+Unacceptably: Does not display adequate understanding of mission and goals of the department and/or work unit; and/or does not adequately reinforce, support, and/or pursue the attainment of established goals.
+May undermine supervisor's efforts to attain mission/goals.